 Advocacy

-• IMLS Funding Support.
-The Institute for Museum and Library Services is currently under threat of elimination by the Administration.
+The Institute for Museum and Library Services (IMLS) is currently under threat of elimination by the Administration.
 They have proposed $6 million for IMLS in the 2026 budget, effectively dismantling the agency.

-• The delivery system used by libraries across the state (Iowa Shares)has moved from daily to weekly due to cuts in IMLS funding.
-Iowa Shares is the system that delivers Inter Library Loan items across the state, bringin materials from one library to another.
+• The delivery system used by libraries across the state (Iowa Shares) has moved from daily to once a week deliveries due to cuts in IMLS funding.
+Iowa Shares is the system that delivers Inter Library Loan items across the state, bringing materials from one library to another.
 Cedar Rapids is a significant supplier to smaller libraries across the state.
 Smaller libraries will feel the greatest impact from this cut.

 Institute of Museum and Library Services (IMLS)